awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 ```

 ### Housekeeping
 First lets start with some housekeeping.
-As with every chaincode ours must implement the [Chaincode Interface](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#Chaincode), fortunately the Contract API has a Struct call Contract which implements this and saves us having to write our own implementation.
+As with every chaincode ours must implement the [Chaincode Interface](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#Chaincode), fortunately the Contract API has a Struct called Contract which implements this and saves us having to write our own implementation.
 So lets start with importing the Contract API package.
 Next, let's add a struct `SimpleAsset` which will provide the functions to manage our asset and embed `contractapi.Contract` to ensure it can be used in chaincode.

 ```
 package main